 - We can not love something we don’t know.
 Loving anyone is deeper and more enduring if we grow in our knowledge of the person.
 Loving God is growing to know more and more the infinite love that God is.

 - Faith sees.
 Sin is blind.
 Too many people reverse this.
-But faith is God’s work in us to open our eyes so we can see how he is leading us.
+Faith is our response to God.
+But faith is also and first off, God’s work in us to open our eyes so we can see how he is leading us.
 New Testament stories of healing a blind person are shaped as stories of faith and discipleship.
-The Catechism of the Catholic Church says faith is “by no means a blind impulse of the mind.”
+The Catechism of the Catholic Church says faith is “by no means a blind impulse of the mind” (CCC #156).

 To teach the faith accurately is to tackle a difficult task.
 There is always more to know.
 I am always learning and praying to pass on as faithfully as possible the Faith we hold so dear.
 Pray for me and for the students that we may all know and love God more each day.